 Keep your knitwear in shape by drying them on a flat surface.
 Gently squeeze as much water out as possible.
 Put a towel underneath which will soak up the water.
 Flip the garment once in a while.

 Cotton, viscose and linen items dry best hanging on a hanger.
 First stretch out the garment properly and flatten any creases.

 • Stain treatment

 Treat a stain as soon as possible.
 Waiting until the stain has dried to treat it increases the risk of it becoming permanent.

 Keep your knitwear nice in shape by folding it flat instead of hanging in your wardrobe.
 Hanging knitwear on a hanger will increase the risk of it losing its shape.

 Wool is a natural fibre, during use little pilling lumps may occur.
 You can easily remove pilling by gently brushing with a knitwear comb, a fabric shaver, or just by picking them off.

 Be careful with jewelry and other sharp items.
 We advice you to put your clothing on first and your jewelry last.

-Angora wool loses hair during use.
-Please take care when wearing angora items on dark clothing.
+Mohair loses hair during use.
+Please take care when wearing mohair items on dark clothing.